 The mere presence of the open container is often enough to give an officer “probable cause” to believe you have committed a crime.
 Indeed, the open container itself is a Class C misdemeanor under Texas law.

-Appeals Court Upholds 50-Month Sentence of Michigan Man Charged With Federal Weapons Violation Following Open Violation
+Appeals Court Upholds 50-Month Sentence of Michigan Man Charged With Federal Weapons Violation Following Open Container Violation

 But many cases that start with a “simple” open container violation lead to more complex misdemeanor and felony charges.
 Take this recent case from the U.S. 6th Circuit Court of Appeals, United States v.
 Wilson.
 This case actually originated in Michigan, but many of the same legal principles are equally applicable here in Texas.